• Skip to main content

 1. Make mustard sauce

-Begin by making the creamy garlic mustard sauce.
 Combine mayo, grated garlic, Dijon, Worcestershire, lemon juice and hot sauce in a small mixing bowl.
 Taste and add salt and pepper.
-Once the flavor is just what you're looking for, refrigerate until serving.
-Keep in mind the garlic will continue to develop!
+Refrigerate until serving.

 2. Prep crab claws